 Hi everybody!
 I’m Stephen, and I share a name with one of the worst people in America.
-I’m also cofounder and SVP of Engineering at Fyusion, a 3D imaging and computer vision company (which is now a member of the Cox Automotive family!)
+I’m also cofounder and Chief Product Officer at Fyusion, a 3D imaging and computer vision company (which is now a member of the Cox Automotive family!)
 I have a passion for bridging the gap between research and production, and like to talk about it.

 Prior to founding Fyusion, I was a PhD student at Stanford University studying Computer Science.
 I’m interested in Computer Vision and Machine Learning, though my heart will always be in Robotics.
 In my grad life I focused on RGB-D perception; mainly on how to get meaningful information out of cheap, Kinect-like sensors.
 Take a look at my Projects page for more information.

 At Stanford, I worked with Sebastian Thrun and Vladlen Koltun, though you might have caught me pushing to the Point Cloud Library and other Open Perception-affiliated projects.
 In my undergrad life at Berkeley, I worked on personal robotics with Pieter Abbeel: laundry folding, surgical knot tying, angering senators, showing up in acclaimed documentaries, and occasionally going viral for reasons I shouldn’t put on my CV.
 I’m a Google Hertz Fellow, SAP Stanford Graduate Fellow, and NSF Fellow alumnus.